 When choosing an appropriate antibody pair for a sandwich assay, we test every possible combination of the test line and conjugate antibody.
 For example, screening 4 monoclonal antibodies will result in 12 possible antibody configurations (Table 1).
 Due to steric hindrance and binding capabilities, an antibody pair that functions in one configuration may not work if the antibodies in the system are switched between the probe and the test line, so it is important to test both configurations.
-Additionally, conjugates prepared via passive adsorption may perform differently than when vice-versa, it may be useful to re-screen antibodies conjugated in the intended format.
+Additionally, conjugates prepared via passive adsorption may perform differently than when conjugated via covalent methods.
+If switching from passive conjugation to covalent conjugation or vice-versa, it may be useful to re-screen antibodies conjugated in the intended format.